rutuja1111/CovidFaceMaskDetection/README.md

-# Covid-19 Face Mask Detection System using YOLOv4
+# Real-time Covid-19 Face Mask Detection using YOLOv4

-Face mask detection system which detects whether a person is wearing a mask or not and if people without masks are detected then alert mail is send to the face mask detector system admin.
+Real-time Face mask detection system which detects whether a person is wearing a mask or not and if people without masks are detected then alert mail is send to the face mask detector system admin.

 ## 🚀&nbsp; Installation